Millions of children worldwide are living in orphanages, deprived of their right to family life.

 Many well-meaning people who support orphanages love and draw strength from their own families and their own children, and yet unwittingly they support a system that separates other children from their families.

-It is a verifiable fact that in most cases 80% of children in orphanages have a living parent, or two.
-In fact, we usually find that 90% of the children in orphanages have parents, aunts, uncles or grandparents who they could live with, with a little bit of support.
+We usually find that 80% of the children in orphanages have parents, aunts, uncles or grandparents who they could live with, with a little bit of support.
 It is a lot cheaper to support a child at home with their family than in an orphanage.

 An orphanage may seem like a nicely boxed solution to child poverty, but it fails on two counts.
 First, most of the children placed in orphanages are not orphans.
 Secondly, an orphanage is not a solution, it just prolongs the problem.